John Maynard Woodworth

-John Maynard Woodworth (August 15, 1837 – March 14, 1879) was an American physician and member of the Woodworth political family.
-He served as the first Supervising-Surgeon General under president Ulysses S. Grant, then changed to Surgeon General of the United States Marine Hospital Service from 1871 to 1879.
+John Maynard Woodworth (August 15, 1837 – March 14, 1879) was an American medical doctor and member of the Woodworth political family.
+He served as the first Supervising-Surgeon General under President Ulysses S. Grant, then changed to Surgeon General of the United States Marine Hospital Service from 1871 to 1879.

 Early life and education

-Woodworth was born at Big Flats, Chemung County, New York.
+Woodworth was born at Big Flats, New York.
 His family soon moved to Illinois, where Woodworth attended school in Warrenville.
 He studied pharmacy at the University of Chicago and worked as a pharmacist for a time.

 Woodworth was one of the organizers of the Chicago Academy of Science and in 1858 became curator of its museum.
 In this capacity, he made several trips west of the Mississippi River to collect natural history specimens.
 He was appointed naturalist by the University of Chicago in 1859 and asked to establish a museum of natural history.
 Woodworth also spent time working at the Smithsonian Institution over the next few years.
 He then decided to embark on medical studies, and graduated from the Chicago Medical College in 1862.